We are consuming more music than ever before, and from a wider range of sources.

 “Because of the internet Africans are exposed to the rest of the world without traveling.
 Afrobeat is now urbanized, the internet has made everything well-packaged.

 “Now you see A-listers all around the world, like Drake and Nas, sampling African music; I’ve even heard Japanese music with African drums.
 It’s invading pop culture and it’s a marvelous time for African music.”

 Another A-lister who may have been influenced by African music is Alicia Keys, after releasing her single In Common, she had people wondering if it was, in fact, an Afrobeats song.

 As the internet serves African music to the rest of the world, an appetite is developing for this market.

-that the South African entertainment and media industry will generate R175.4 billion ($122 billion) in revenue next year.
-Total exports from Africa’s entertainment sector currently bring in roughly $480 million a year, according to Politifact
+It is estimated that the South African entertainment and media industry will generate R175.4 billion ($122 billion) in revenue next year.
+Total exports from Africa’s entertainment sector currently bring in roughly $480 million a year, according to Politifact.

 “If the music is good and it is exposed to a wider audience, increased growth is almost inevitable.”

 The formula for international success seems to be good music and even better marketing.